Check out some hit dance numbers of Amitabh Bachchan on his birthday.

-Happy Birthday Big B: Top 5 songs of Amitabh Bachchan that will leave you grooving
+Happy Birthday Amitabh Bachchan: From Khaike Paan Banaras Wala to Shava Shava, looking at the star's best songs

-Bollywood superstar Amitabh Bachchan is celebrating his 80th birthday on Tuesday, 11 October
+Bachchan is a legacy in himself, and has delivered several classics, thanks to his powerful performances, memorable dialogues, and his deep baritone which makes him stand out from the crowd.

-With Amitabh Bachchan turning 80, fans are already super excited and are on cloud nine as they celebrate the superstar’s birthday.
-In a career spanning over five decades, Amitabh Bachchan is himself a legacy and has delivered several hits, thanks to his powerful performance, memorable dialogues, and his deep baritone which makes him stand out from the crowd.
+With Amitabh Bachchan turning 80, fans are already super excited and on cloud nine as they celebrate the superstar’s birthday.
+In a career spanning over five decades, Bachchan is a legacy in himself, and has delivered several classics, thanks to his powerful performances, memorable dialogues, and his deep baritone which makes him stand out from the crowd.
 That being said, while his performances and dialogues are etched in the history of the Hindi film industry, Bachchan has also given us some of the best dance numbers which are peppy and can easily leave anyone grooving to its food-tapping rhythms even today.

 Be it any romantic song or something with a fast tempo, Amitabh Bachchan has been a star in each one of them and continues to impress the audiences.
 Today on his 80th birthday, we bring you a list of must-play songs of Bachchan that can easily make you shake a leg.